 You can find a lot of remedies in your home.
 One common home remedy is simply to make a cold pack with ice.
 Applying ice to the area greatly reduces the localized pain.
 When it’s placed on your affected area, using homemade ice packs may reduce your hemorrhoid swelling.

 You may find that certain time-honored approaches to treating this problem are indeed effective in treating hemorrhoids.
 A sitz bath can be extremely soothing, especially after a bowel movement.
 Simply soak for 15 minutes to experience relief.
 Hemorrhoids are often incredibly itchy, but do your best to avoid scratching them, as this can only worsen the problem overall.
 Instead of scratching your hemorrhoids, apply witch hazel to them.
 Witch hazel will stop the hemorrhoids from itching for a little while.
 Consume food high in fiber, and drink at least 64 ounces of water daily.
 This will prevent excessive straining during a bowel movement.

-When your hemorrhoids itch, it is sometimes tempting to scratch them.
+Trying to keep from scratching a bad case of hemorrhoids is worse than trying not to scratch a mosquito bite.
 You have to avoid scratching so you don’t tear your skin.
 Opening up the skin when you scratch hemorrhoids can increase the pain you feel, as well as possibly opening you up to infections created by contamination entering your body through the raw skin.